nathan-pham/learn-react/(4) pure react/README.md

 # Pure React
-Knowing how React works behind the scenes will help you understand how React runs in the browser
+knowing how React works behind the scenes will help you understand how React runs in the browser

 ## Page Setup
 React: library for creating views
 ReactDOM: render UI to the browser
-The packages are split to exted rendering to other platforms
+the packages are split to exted rendering to other platforms

 ## CDN
-Web safe versions of React & ReactDOM can be found on the [react page](https://reactjs.org/docs/cdn-links.html)
+web safe versions of React & ReactDOM can be found on the [react page](https://reactjs.org/docs/cdn-links.html)
-Example template:
+example template:
 ```html
 <!DOCTYPE html>
 <html>